isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1728.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
 Up to 80% for SMEs <br>
-Up to 80% for non-SMEs
+Up to Additional criteria: All participating companies must have at least three local employees at the point of application% for non-SMEs

 ### Things to Note
-Additional criteria: All participating companies must have at least three local employees at the point of application
+N.A.

 ### Contact Information
-Company Name: CET Global Pte Ltd<br>Web URL: www.cetglobal.com.sg <br>Contact Email: Ms Berenice Choong (Berenice.choong@cetglobal.com.sg)<br>Contact Number: 69291564 (Mobile: 9106 0005)
+N.A.

+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.